Mold Remediation in Glendale, CA | Inspection, Removal, Prevention

 Frequently Asked Questions

 Yes.
 Water can travel under tiles and reappear far from entry points.
-We map from below with meters and thermal, open only where readings require, and coordinate tile/underlayment repairs.
+We map from below with meters and thermal imaging, open only where readings require, and coordinate tile and underlayment repairs.

 Often.
 If plaster is sound and moisture is corrected, we clean and dry in place.
 Deep colonization, delamination, or persistent wetting requires targeted removal.